bannzai/Async/README.md

 ```

 ## LICENSE
-Teapot is released under the MIT license.
+**Async** is released under the MIT license.
 See LICENSE for details.